Sveti404/Channel_Controller/README.md

 Once you have got the stuff open `command promt` and open the directory you downloaded the source code into.
 Then you need to to type the command `npm install` and it will install all the packages you will need.

 After that you need to open the file `config_template.json` and fill in all the fields with your database info and bot token.
-Then you need to save it and rename it `config.json`.
+Then you need to save it and rename it to `config.json`.
 Then just go into the command promt with the folder open where the bot is and run `node main.js` After that the bot should be working.

 **Bug Report**
 ---